100 Notable alumni of

 -

-Catherine Élise Blanchett AC is an Australian actor and film producer.
-Regarded as one of the best performers of her generation, she is recognized for her versatile work across independent films, blockbusters, and the stage.
-Blanchett has received numerous accolades, including two Academy Awards, four British Academy Film Awards, and four Golden Globe Awards, in addition to nominations for two Primetime Emmy Awards and a Tony Award.
+Catherine Élise Blanchett is an Australian actor and producer.
+Regarded as one of the best performers of her generation, she is recognised for her versatile work across stage and screen.
+Blanchett has received numerous accolades, including two Academy Awards, four British Academy Film Awards, four Golden Globe Awards, and three Screen Actors Guild Awards, in addition to nominations for three Primetime Emmy Awards and a Tony Award.

 -